jbossdemocentral/rhpam7-install-demo/support/openshift/README.md

     ---
     **NOTE**

-    The `with-imagestreams` parameter installs the Process Automation Manager 7 image streams and templates into the project namespace instead of the `openshift` namespace (for which you need admin rights).
-If you already have the required image-streams and templates installed in your OpenShift environment in the `openshift` namespace, you can omit the `with-imagestreams` from the setup command.
+    The `without-imagestreams` parameter skips the installation of the Process Automation Manager 7 image streams and templates into the project namespace.
+If you already have the required image-streams and templates installed in your OpenShift environment in the `openshift` namespace, you can run using the parameter `without-imagestreams` from the setup command.

     ---